-The Contractor shall inform the Council on completion.
-The Contractor shall be responsible for the supply and laying of all the above materials which are a temporary reinstatement.
+The contractor shall inform the Council on completion.
+The contractor shall be responsible for the supply and laying of all the above materials which are a temporary reinstatement.

-If permanent reinstatement is required, this shall be undertaken by the Council at a later date at no expense to the Contractor.
+If permanent reinstatement is required, this shall be undertaken by the Council at a later date at no expense to the contractor.

-Site reinstatement will generally be specified in the Order in the following way:
+Site reinstatement will generally be specified in the schedule of work in the following way: